theVidVid/dragonflies/README.md

 </html>

 # Travelancer
-Travellancer is an app that allows freelance creative artists the ability to find short term work while traveling to new destinations or at their local city of residence.
+Travellancer is an app that allows freelance photographers the ability to find short term work while traveling to new destinations or at their local city of residence.
+They can do this by posting their dates of availability; which are then both viewable and search-able by potential clients looking for candidates like them.

 # Built With:
-### Ruby-on-Rails
+* Ruby-on-Rails
+  * Ruby -Version 2.5.0
+  * Rails -Version 5.2.0
-### PostgreSQL
+* PostgreSQL

-# Basic Functions:
+# Basic Functionality:
-* Authentication with Devise
+* Log-in authentication with Devise
+* LinkedIn log-in authentication with Omni-Auth
+* Google autocomplete for location
+* In-app messaging